Pradipwasre/Machine-Learning/README.md

 "How could we improve/what can we try next?"

 All of the steps we've just been through happen in cycle.
-How might start out with one problem defination and find your data isn't suited to it.
+How might start out with one problem definition and find your data isn't suited to it.
 Then you might build a model and find out it doesn't work as well as you outlined in yout evaluation metric.

 _____________________________________________________________________________________